isomerpages/ogp/_about-us/eng/jiahui.md

   * Improve team experience through onboarding experience revamp and automation

   * HFPG 2023 Venues, Logistics and Merchandise sourcing and execution
-quote: The only rock I know that stays steady, the only institution I know that works, is the family.
+quote: The bond that links your true family is not one of blood, but of respect and joy in each other’s life.
 linkedinId: ""

 ---